gyng/webext-boilerplate/README.md

 ## Clone

-Requires yarn and Firefox.
+Requires npm and Firefox.
 Clone, fork, or obtain the boilerplate somehow and then update your git remotes

 ```
 git clone https://github.com/gyng/webext-boilerplate.git